XStandard XHTML (Strict or 1.1) WYSIWYG Editor

 Most scripting environments have functions to escape HTML reserved characters.
 For example, in ASP, the function is called Server.HTMLEncode().
 Check out examples of how to HTML escape content.

-Invalid Markup
+Invalid markup

 XStandard is an XHTML editor, so the markup inserted into the editor must follow the rules of XML.
 Below are some of the rules of XML that must be observed when loading content into the editor: